The economic deceleration in emerging markets is unlikely to derail global growth.

 Currency: Though less ascendant, the dollar still holds advantages

 While maintaining this long-term view on the dollar, we note that the euro has some short-term advantages.
 Growth in the eurozone has stabilized at modest levels.
 The ECB policy remains easy.
 The current situation in Greece remains fluid and provides a great deal of volatility for the single currency.
-A more benign outcome (which is our base case) in which Greece agrees to additional austerity measures and receives a new financial assistance program from creditors should see the single currency move higher in the short run.
-A Greek exit would likely cause quite a bit of financial market volatility and would require the official sector, particularly the ECB, to ensure the monetary policy transmission channel remains functional through even more extensive purchases of sovereign debt (on top of its current quantitative-easing program), which should see the single currency drop precipitously.
+A more benign outcome (which is our base case) in which Greece agrees to additional austerity measures and receives a new financial assistance program from creditors, should see the single currency move higher in the short run.
+A Greek exit would likely cause quite a bit of financial market volatility and would require the ECB to ensure the monetary policy transmission channel remains functional through even more extensive purchases of sovereign debt (on top of its current QE program).
+This would likely cause the single currency to drop sharply.

 While still at a disadvantage versus the dollar, the British pound sterling benefits in the near term from U.K. growth levels remaining solid.
 Although inflation levels and expectations have come down considerably, they appear to have reached a trough.
 Additionally, the labor market data is showing signs of wage pressure, and the hawks on the Bank of England Mone-tary Policy Committee could start to voice the need for rate hikes in coming meetings.